martian-lang/martian-docs/content/writing-pipelines/index.md

 with other stages into Martian **pipelines**, which are directed, acyclic graphs of stages.

+In order to ensure pipelines can be restarted and parallelized safely, stage inputs are intended to be considered immutable, as are the outputs once the stage completes.

 Martian stages can be [implemented in any language](../writing-stages/), and each stage can even be implemented in a different language, if desired.
 Martian manages the flow of data from the outputs of one stage to the inputs of one or